syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disables the navigation pane in File Explorer control.
+Enables or disables the navigation pane in FileExplorer control.
 The navigation pane contains a tree view element that displays all the folders from the filesystem in a hierarchical manner.
 This is useful to a quick navigation of any folder in the filesystem.